-Prorated subscriptions are available anytime throughout the season.
-Payment plans are available to help make it easy to pay for your shares.
+It’s never too late to join!
+Prorated subscriptions are always available if the season has begun.
+We offer payment plans to make it easier to pay for your subscription.

 - Western Nevada County